Pasi-D/AstroSmasher/monorepo/DEVELOPER.md

 ## Major Pain points in developement and workarounds :man_facepalming:

+## 1. Conflicts with react-native versions for web & mobile

 We're using the [latest version (v0.61.2)](https://github.com/facebook/react-native/releases/tag/v0.61.2) of react native for the mobile & [v0.55.4](https://github.com/facebook/react-native/releases/tag/v0.55.4) for the web.
-So Mobile Package uses ```no-hoist``` option to house react-native & react modules.
+So Mobile Package uses ```no-hoist``` option to house react-native & react modules within it's directory.

 One of the biggest complains of React-Native is that symlinks doesn't work with the default bundler -     Metro.